 Do you want to know how to get a real estate license in Massachusetts?
 Do you want to start a career in real estate but don’t know what the Massachusetts real estate license requirements are?
-This article will explain how to become a Massachusetts real estate agent.
+In this article, RealEstate-Prep will explain how to become a Massachusetts real estate agent.

 Don’t forget to take our free MA Massachusetts Real Estate practice exam to get familiarized with the format as well as the questions of the actual exam to strengthen your knowledge and skills, as a result, enhancing your chance to pass the Real Estate exam with a high score on your first attempt.
 Good luck to you!